caichao/AALTS/README.md

 ## To run AALTS, it needs to run the three applications in tandem.

-1. First, run the server side application

-2. Second, activate the beacon side program
 This localization project needs at least three beacons for support.
 For more information about the beacon, please visit our [ASDR platform](https://github.com/caichao/ASDR).
+The beacons should be distributed in a room and connect to a wireless hot spot.

+1. First, run the server side application

+2. Second, connect the beacon to a hotspot.
+You can wrote a bash for automatic connection.
+If it is possible, you'd better bind a static IP for each beacon.
+This can be achieved by encoding a relationship between the MAC address of pi and a static ip.

 We wrote a json script to configure these beacons.
 This json script allows to write the following
 '''
 {
 "server_ip":"192.168.1.145",